Reviews You Can Rely On

 Why Trust GearLab

-Senior Research Analyst Graham Faulknor heads up our expert test team.
+Senior Review Analyst Graham Faulknor heads up our expert test team.
 With 15 years of experience in mechanical engineering and a knack for designing systems, Graham now develops the processes Gear Lab uses to test thousands of consumer products a year.
 Senior Review Editor Aaron Rice worked directly with Graham to translate his laboratory test results into this article.
 Having worked in and around kitchens for over a decade and as an avid home cook, Aaron lends his knowledge of knives to this review.

 knife sharpener - our testing process is mutually exclusive and comprehensively...